pmuens/awesome-serverless/README.md

 - [Rapidly deploy Azure functions using PowerShell](https://blogs.msdn.microsoft.com/mvpawardprogram/2017/08/15/serverless-azure-functions) - How to use the Windows PowerShell to deploy Azure Functions.
 - [3 questions about serverless technology](https://thenewstack.io/3-questions-serverless-technology/) - 3 important questions about serverless computing and serverless architectures.
 - [Serverless Framework with SAM for local dev & testing](https://read.iopipe.com/go-serverless-with-sam-for-local-dev-test-f6f23eb6a2bf) - How one can use the Serverless Framework in combination with SAM to develop and test locally.
-- [Binary API Gateway image generation](https://www.kcoleman.me/2017/03/11/serverless-image-generation.html) - Generate images using binary configuration of API Gateway on AWS Lambda
+- [Binary API Gateway image generation](https://www.kcoleman.me/2017/03/11/serverless-image-generation.html) - Generate images using binary configuration of API Gateway on AWS Lambda.

 ## Screencasts